Circumnavigation of Iceland

 rate (under 18 yrs)

-to/from ship if booked on group flights; most beverages; certified
+Transfers between airport and ship if booked on group

-photo instructor; use of kayaks; video chronicle of your trip;
+instructor; video chronicle of your trip; all meals onboard

 Ship - National Geographic Explorer